vstinner/vstinner.github.io/content/c-api-dict-getitemref.rst

     this PR for now

 While the change was approved by 3 core developers, there was not strictly a consensus since **Mark** did not formally approve the change.
-Multiple persons asked to first define some general guidelines for new APIs **before** making further C API changes.
+Some people asked to wait until some general guidelines for new APIs are decided, **before** making further C API changes.

-**Gregory** opened an Steering Council issue at July 2.
+**Gregory** opened a Steering Council issue at July 2.
 I asked for an update at July 17.
 Three meetings later, they didn't have the opportunity to visit the question.
-They were busy on discussing the heavy `PEP 703 – Making the Global Interpreter Lock Optional in CPython <https://peps.python.org/pep-0703/>`__.
+They were busy discussing the heavy `PEP 703 – Making the Global Interpreter Lock Optional in CPython <https://peps.python.org/pep-0703/>`__.
+I merged my changed before the Steering Council spoke up.
+I proposed to revert the change if needed.
 At July 25, **Gregory** replied in the name of the Steering Council:

     The steering council chatted about non-borrowed-ref and naming conventions today.
 We want to **delegate** this to the **C API working group** to come